voltrevo/summon-ts/README.md

   //   info: { ... },
   // }

+  // May include lint, debug or error diagnostics. console.log(diagnostics);
+  // { './circuit/main.ts': [] }

   // See mpc-framework for doing MPC with your circuits.
   // https://github.com/voltrevo/mpc-framework
 }

-main().catch(console.error);
+// Errors also include the diagnostics and the circuit if it has been compiled. main().catch(console.error);
 ```